leannebooden/mp1/README.md

 #### W3S Jigsaw CSS Validator

-Ran code through The W3S Jigsaw CSS Validator.
-Initially, showed the following error when validating the CSS code:
+Ran code through The W3S Jigsaw HTML Validator.
+Initially, showed the following error when validating the code:
 ![W3 Validator](/assets/img/README/w3-error.png)

 Fixed this error by removing the unecessary value and type attributes from the freetext element on the contact page.
 All pages returned with no errors.

 ![W3 Validator Report](/assets/img/README/w3validator-report.png)

+When testing the CSS code, no errors or warnings were returned.

 ## Features Left to Implement
 ---